An outsourcing agreement frequently raises crucial questions on the contractual structure to get better control over its performance.

 Likewise, the possibility to have a direct contractual relationship with each provider of services allows to have a direct claim towards them and directly require them to comply with the instructions of the recipient of the service.
 Additionally, it avoids that potential issues relating to a service might affect the provision of other services conveyed through the same general contractor since they will be regulated by different agreements.

-A possible solution might be to have – in relation to the most sensitive services – a three party agreement involving the recipient of the service, the general contractor and the provider of the new service, but with the general contractor liable up to the liability cap set out in the master agreement also for this new service, while the new provider is liable within the limits of a liability cap negotiated from time to time in the three party agreement.
-This might be an interesting solution subject to the peculiarities of the service involved and the availability by the general contractor to be liable for the service of the new provider within the limits of the master agreement.
+A possible solution might be to have – in relation to the most sensitive services – a three-party agreement involving the recipient of the service, the general contractor and the provider of the new service.
+But the structure shall provide that the general contractor remains liable up to the liability cap set out in the master agreement also for this new service, while the new provider is liable within the limits of a liability cap negotiated from time to time in the three-party agreement.
+Such approach might be an interesting solution subject to the peculiarities of the service involved and the availability by the general contractor to be liable for the service of the new provider within the limits of the master agreement.